 I remember two experiences staying here, that I want to share with you.
 Here is story number 1

 I checked into the hotel as I usually do, around 8pm.
 Because I had already been to dinner, I was heading into the hotel for the evening.

 After wrapping up some computer work (dial-up internet back then – yuk), I read the local newspaper and watched some news.
 By 10pm I was done for the day.

 I turned out the lights and fairly quickly fell asleep.

 I don’t recall the actual time, likely after midnight, I woke to noise outside.
 I got up and looked out the window.

-My window overlooked the front entry of the building.
+My window overlooked the front entrance of the building.
 Lined up in a row were 3 cars.
 Numerous women were getting out of the cars.
-All of them were dressed in what I could only imagine as prostitute looking attire.
+All of them were dressed in what I could only imagine as a prostitute looking attire.

 I was wide awake now as I wondered, had I made a reservation into a brothel?
 I had stayed in this hotel numerous times and had not seen this before.
 Nothing seemed unusual about the hotel staff or the random guest that I saw each time I had stayed here before.